Various types of content material can be downloaded from your server to a Scene Graph application. Many of the renderable nodes include a

 control field of the Task node object to

 RUN.
-This sends the specified <interface> field values to the Task node, in this case the URI of the content data, and starts the Task node.
-The Task node then downloads an XML file with the content data from the specified URI, parses the XML data, and creates a parent ContentNode node, and child ContentNode nodes for each string.
-When the ContentNode node is configured with all the strings in the XML file, it is assigned to the ContentNode object reference set in the <interface> field.
-This change in the field value triggers the
+This sends the specified <interface> field values to the Task node, one the ContentNode node object reference, the other the URI of the content data, and starts the Task node.
+The Task node then downloads an XML file with the content data from the specified URI, parses the XML data, and creates a parent ContentNode node and child ContentNode nodes for each string.
+When the ContentNode node is configured with all the strings in the XML file, it is assigned to the ContentNode object reference set in the component file as the content <interface> field.
+This triggers the

-observeField() callback function in the component XML file to add the strings to the LabelList node
+observeField() callback function to add the strings to the LabelList node